 The present study aimed to check the effects of strategy instruction among L2 learners writing performance and strategy use in the setting where English for Academic Purpose (EAP) is taught.
 The findings of this study report a significant improvement in the post-test writing scores.
 The treatment group's organization in writing and the overall writing quality were found to have improved.
 In the total score, the mean gain for the treatment group revealed 4.8 points improvement; while for the control group, showed only 0.5 point.
-When the results for the achievement groups were analyzed, it was found that for the high achievement group, the organization, cohesion, total scores, and grammar sub-scores were higher, while for the low achievement group participants.
+When the results for the achievement groups were analyzed, it was found that for the high achievement group, the organization, cohesion, total scores, and grammar sub-scores were higher, while for the low achievement group relevance, vocabulary and grammar were higher as compared to the control group participants.
 The above-mentioned results support the use of writing strategy in the classroom for improving the learners' performance in producing writing scripts (Anderson, 2005).